sistratton/tdd/README.md

 A 'Domain' test (sometimes called a 'Component' test) has also been created.
 If an API had been created an Integration test would also be appropriate.

 Please run the tests or the `GrouperApp` to see everything working.

+## Future Improvements

+*If I had more time:* Even though this is a very simple app, `SOLID` principles need to be refactored in.
+Using Interfaces to manage dependency injection into objects would be applied if this was a larger app also.